 It won’t be news to anyone living in the Northern Territory that weather is a hot topic.
 Whether you are located in Darwin or settled in the remoteness of the Outback, the state often brings up challenges for many living in it.

-The average rainfall is only 543 millimetres, according to the Bureau of Meteorology.
+The average rainfall is only around 550 millimetres, according to the Bureau of Meteorology.
 By contrast, neighbouring Queensland receives around 1,000 millimetres each year.

 Northern Territory challenges